 What Does This Mean for You and Your Title?

 Start by owning your intention.

 I'm going to say something about -

 These formats are both large enough in scale and yet simple enough to have a broad-based appeal.
 Revise the options from the 19th Century, the first half of the 20th Century and the latter part of the 20th Century too.

 Reassure the reader that your intention (per your title) matches their interests, taking into account the genre you're writing.
 If it's a thriller, you'll be looking at the Situational titles for example.
 As we saw with Mr Prus, over 100 years ago, in the Nineteenth Century Titles blog, his success with The Doll was much diminished by a good but inappropriate title.
 Pore through these blogs for inspiration.
 You can find them side by side here.

 We're here to help you hit the sweet spot from title to THE END with a novel that achieves commercial sales with literary credentials.
 In other words good stories, well-told.

-At The Novelry, we focus on that sweet spot singlemindedly from the moment you join us and aim to deliver you to your promised land of a manuscript and a literary agent within a year.
+At The Novelry, we focus on that sweet spot singlemindedly from the moment you join us on one of our online creative writing courses.
+We aim to deliver you to your promised land of a manuscript and a literary agent within a year.
 Ready for the year in which you change your routine from Eat, Pray, Love to The Golden Notebook?
 Join us.